What to Expect After Radiation Treatment for Prostate Cancer

 If you were recently diagnosed with prostate cancer and are in the process of reviewing your treatment options, you probably have questions.
 A prostate cancer specialist in the renowned Urologic Oncology Program at Moffitt Cancer Center can provide the reliable answers you need and help you decide if radiation treatment is right for you.

 To rapidly connect with an experienced oncologist at Moffitt, call 1-888-663-3488 or complete our new patient registration form online.
-We provide new patients with access to a cancer expert within one day, which is faster than any other cancer hospital in the nation.
+We provide new patients with access to a cancer expert as soon as possible, which is faster than any other cancer hospital in the nation.
 You can feel confident that planning for your treatment will begin even before you walk through our doors.